 Fashion is fun but it’s also a lot of hard work and some very loooong hours goes into telling the story of fashion week to our readers to make it accessible and relatable for everyone.
 It’s a privilege to get to convey what our best and brightest New Zealand fashion talent has to offer and we take that job very seriously.

-What’s your key to surviving the week?
+What’s your key to the week running smoothly?

 I still haven’t worked out that magical answer to getting through Fashion Week without feeling like you’ve done the Tongariro Crossing three times on repeat.
 But I think aside from trying to get as much sleep as humanly possible, the best survival tips would be to start the day with a filling meal and a strong coffee, bring band-aids, pack snacks (or hide them in a secret corner of the media room) and go into every show with an open mind.